jinhangjiang/Jinhang_Portfolio/README.md

 Published on: Analytics Vidhya's Medium Publication <br />
 Date: Oct 13, 2020 <br />
 Location: Arizona State University | *Tempe, AZ* <br />
-Description: This is a walk-through about how to apply the weighted average ensemble to improve your prediction scores..
+Description: This is a walk-through about how to apply the weighted average ensemble to improve your prediction scores.

 <a href="https://medium.com/@jinhangjiang/simple-weighted-average-ensemble-machine-learning-777824852426">
 <img src="images/ensemble1.png" width="500" height="175" alt="https://medium.com/@jinhangjiang/use-r-to-calculate-boilerplate-for-accounting-analysis-f4a5b64e9b0d">